-Make your money go further on your next luxury holiday by heading to some of the world’s cheapest travel destinations in 2017.
+Make your money go further on your next holiday by heading to some of the world’s cheapest luxury destinations in 2020.

 Hot Tip: The Ritz-Carlton Astana opened earlier this year, bringing unparalleled luxury to the Kazakh capital.

 Qatar might not have the all-out-gloss of nearby Dubai, but it does offer a perfect destination for those looking for a glitzy stay without the hefty price tag.

 If you’ve ever wanted to witness a city in the process of evolving, Doha, the capital, is the place to go – barely a month goes by without a new hotel, spa or high-end restaurant opening.